 Michigan legislation allows a parent or legal guardian to request a Personal Curriculum (see Glossary Appendix F) which is an option for all students.
 A Personal Curriculum is typically only granted to students who cannot otherwise meet the requirements of the Michigan Merit Curriculum (see Glossary Appendix F).
 Understanding this educational option will help in making informed decisions about your student's educational experience and path to earning a high school diploma.
+Please refer to the Parent's Guide to Personal Curriculum and the Michigan Merit Curriculum Requirements for more information.

 Grade Level Content Expectations (GLCE), Extended Grade Level Content Expectations (EGLCE), High School Content Expectations (HSCE), and Extended High School Content Expectations (EHSCE), in Michigan are the State Standards which local School Districts use to develop their Curriculum.
 In 2004, the Michigan Department of Education embraced the challenge of creating Grade Level Content Expectations in response to the Federal No Child Left Behind Act of 2001.
 The act mandated the existence of a set of comprehensive state grade level assessments.
-Reflecting best practices and current research, the Grade Level Content Expectations (GLCE's) provide a set of clear and rigorous expectations for all students and provide teachers with clearly defined statements of what students should know and be able to do as they progress through school.
-GLCEs can be viewed at Michigan Department of Education.
-Extended Grade Level Content Expectations that are appropriate for the Participation and Supported Independence (P/SI) populations can be viewed at Michigan Department of Education.
+Reflecting best practices and current research, the Grade Level Content